sarzorwyn/tp/docs/DeveloperGuide.md

 [WIP]

-The program works on all major modern operating systems (Windows, macOS, Linux) without any effort by the user.
+1. The program works on all major modern operating systems (Windows, macOS, Linux) without any effort by the user.

+2. The program should boot up in less than 15 seconds.

+3. A user with above average typing speed for regular English text (not code or system admin commands) should be able to accomplish most of the tasks faster using commands using just the keyboard.

+4. Check in and check out for each visitor should take less than 5 seconds.

 ### Appendix E: Glossary
 [WIP]